-1) Introducing the current paper's research

-A common problem I've encountered when reviewing technical papers is the use of "the" to introduce this, the current paper:
+1) Introducing the current paper's research A common problem I've encountered when reintroduce this, the current paper:

-- × This paper presents the new method to... - O This paper presents a new method to...
+This paper presents the new method to...

+• This paper presents a new method to...
 Logically, the method is being introduced for the first time, so "the" would incorrectly suggest something already known to your readers.
-However, in subsequent sentences, "the" is entirely appropriate:
+Howappropriate:

-...a new method to align signals.
+O ...a new method to align signals.
 The method uses a routing process that...